bartobri/bitcoin-toolkit/README.md

 `btk <command> [<args>]`

-Bitcoin Toolkit installs an command line tool named `btk` that handles commands and arguments much like git.
+Bitcoin Toolkit installs a command line tool named `btk` that handles commands and arguments much like git.
 The first argument is a command and is required.
 All following arguments are options that relate to the specified command.
-For example, this will create a new compressed private key in Wallet Import format:
+For example, this will create a new compressed private key in Wallet Import Format(WIF):

 ```
 $ btk privkey -n -C -W